 Mediation is an intermediary step which helps you minimise disputes with the aim of creating a win-win for both parents.
 In family matters it must always be kept top of mind that the silent third party is your children.

 At Parenting After Separation, we are committed to helping you resolve parenting disputes out of court, whenever that is possible.

 A registered Family Dispute Resolution Practitioner can help you come to important and difficult agreements, only they do so outside of the court and with much less expense.

 - Spousal Maintenance

-- Other Financial Settlements
+- Property and Financial Settlements